kenshay/pychatz/README.md

 # pychatz
-# Author: Kenny and Shay
+# Author: Kenny and John